architect-templates/go/README.md

 ### Deploy your component

-You are now ready to deploy your component to your environment in Architect's community cloud.
+You are ready to deploy your component to your environment in Architect's community cloud.
 To deploy your component, run the following command from the `go` directory:

 ```sh
 $ architect deploy --account <account-name> --environment my-first-environment ./architect.yml
 ```
 Congrats!
 You've deployed your first component using Architect.